 MY VERY OWN LIBRARY

-The United Way of Greater Newark’s My Very Own Library (MVOL) literacy program encourages and supports students’ love of reading by providing them the opportunity to choose brand new, free books to build their own home libraries.
+United Way of Greater Newark University of Chicago’s My Very Own Library program is a PreK – 8 literacy initiative that focuses on bolstering literacy and fostering a love of reading by empowering students to build their very own home libraries.
 MVOL is rooted in research indicating that students foster a life-long love of reading and demonstrate stronger literacy skills as they build home libraries.

 The following components are key factors in the effective My Very Own Library program model: Book fair events, free books, family engagement, author visits, and additional literacy resources.

 Celebrity Read is a long-standing literacy initiative created by United Way of Greater Newark in 1990, with a primary goal of recruiting volunteers to model their love for reading from pre-k to 4th grade elementary classrooms in its service area.
 In recognition of the program’s unique service to the community, it has been designated as a “Local Legacy” by the Library of Congress in 2001.

 United Way believes that everyone can be a “celebrity” in the life of a child and by volunteering time to read to children at participating schools during the month of February.
 If you are part of a company/organization, we welcome you to adopt a school by recruiting a minimum of 10 volunteers from your workplace to represent you at a school.